 \subsection{Calibrating and projecting the Li-Lee model}

-In this section, we present the estimates obtained for the Li-Lee model described in Section~\ref{subsec:baseline_estimation}, in order to project the predicted values of the virtual central death rate $\widetilde{m}_{x,t}^{(\text{g})}$.
-To assess the impact of adjusting exposure to risk, we present both the results of the models~\eqref{eq:poisson_brouhns} and \eqref{eq:poisson_adj_expo}.
+In this section, we present the estimates obtained for the Li-Lee model described in Section~\ref{subsec:baseline_estimation}, in order to project the predicted values of the central death rate not attributable to temperatures $\widetilde{m}_{x,t}^{(g)}$.
+To assess the impact of adjusting exposure to risk, we compare the results of the model~\eqref{eq:2_LL}, which incorporates observed death counts and adjusted exposure to risk according to Equation~\eqref{eq:poisson_adj_expo}, with those of the original Li-Lee model for $\widehat{m}_{x,t}^{(g)}$, which is based on observed death counts and unadjusted exposure to risk, i.e.

 In both cases, our estimates of the Li-Lee model are obtained based on annual mortality data over the period $\mathcal{T}_y$.

-Figure~\ref{fig_li_lee_parameters} illustrates the dynamics of the parameters of model~\eqref{eq:2_LL}.
-It first appears the close proximity between the estimated parameters with and without reprocessing exposures to temperature-attributable deaths.
-In particular, the temporal trend $\widehat{K}_t$ is not disrupted by this reprocessing.
+Figure~\ref{fig_li_lee_parameters} illustrates the dynamics of the parameters of both Li-Lee models.
+It first appears the close proximity between their estimated parameters.
+In particular, the temporal trend $\widehat{K}_t$ is not disrupted by adjusting exposure to risk.
 Although the impact is moderate, the most affected trend is visually that related to $\widehat{\kappa}^{(m)}$.